Cybertek-B15Local/library-rest-assured-assignment/readme.md

 **What to do?**

--[ ] Download the projeect as a zip folder (Don't clone).
+- Download the projeect as a zip folder (Don't clone).
--[ ] Import it to your Intellij.
+- Import it to your Intellij.
--[ ] Add the dependencies listed in the _pom.xml_ file.
+- Add the dependencies listed in the _pom.xml_ file.
--[ ] Implement the utility classes.
+- Implement the utility classes.
--[ ] Implement the base class.
+- Implement the base class.
--[ ] Project should be able to run tests in different environments.
+- Project should be able to run tests in different environments.
--[ ] It should be able to read environment value either from the properties file or the command line argument.
+- It should be able to read environment value either from the properties file or the command line argument.
--[ ] Automated the tests.
+- Automate the tests.

 **Links**